22 RTA 1397

 Why this is important

-Current funding structures, which rely heavily on rider fares, will not be sufficient to keep transit running at current levels when federal COVID-19 relief dollars run out.
-Additional public funding is critical to supporting a strong transit workforce, averting major transit service reductions, maintain affordability, and make possible many of the other improvements to improve rider experience.
+When Transit is the Answer was adopted in 2023, funding structures that relied heavily on rider fares were not going to be sufficient to keep transit running at useful levels after federal COVID-19 relief dollars ran out.
+Additional public funding was critical to supporting a strong transit workforce, averting major transit service reductions, maintaining affordability, and making possible many of the other improvements to improve rider experience.

 Updates